Understanding: It Starts With a Conversation

-As a school that enrolls students from every background all over the world, Laurel Springs knows what it means to embrace diversity.
-We understand that each child and family is different—not only in the ways of learning, but also in dealing with difficult situations that arise in all aspects of life.
-In light of this, we want to share a few universal observations about the education process, and of course, some resources that may be helpful in learning about the many dimensions of racial injustice that have been raised in the United States especially but around the world in the past month.
+As a school enrolling students from all backgrounds and from all over the world, Laurel Springs knows what it means to embrace diversity.
+We understand each child and family is different—in the ways of learning as well as cultural situations.
+In light of this, we want to share a few universal observations about the education process, and of course, some helpful resources for learning about the many dimensions of racial injustice.

 We’ve all heard that it’s important to take care of ourselves before we take care of others—put the oxygen mask on ourselves first before we help our children.
 Educate yourself on the issues first.
 Identify the prejudices we currently have and examine how the young impressionable minds that look to us for guidance absorb them.
 When we let fear dictate what we say and do, children learn this trait and follow suit.
 When we repeat misinformation, we’re doing everyone a disservice.
 When we initiate an open conversation on difficult topics it helps foster open communication.
 It also helps to clear up some of the misunderstandings already formed from media coverage or hearsay—or at least it’s a start.